 Since most North Carolina real estate is quite affordable adjustable rate mortgages and interest-only loans are not common.
 Most buyers prefer a fixed-rate for the duration of the loan rather than having a looming risk of a rising rate & thus increasing monthly payments.

 As of 2017 the conforming loan limit across the United States is set to $424,100, with a ceiling of 150% that amount in areas where median home values are higher.
-Jumbo loans typically have a slightly higher rate of interest than conforming mortgages, which varies based on credit market conditions.
+Jumbo loans typically have a slightly higher rate of interest than conforming mortgages, though spreads vary based on credit market conditions.
 Here are the conforming mortgage limits in different areas of the state.

 |County||Metropolitan Designation||1 Unit Limit||2 Unit Limit||3 Unit Limit||4 Unit Limit|